Academic Day Seminar

 ACTIVELY participate in the discussions during the session

-Reflect on what is learned and promptly complete the session evaluation in one45 within 2 weeks of the session
+Reflect on what is learned on your e-portfolio and promptly complete the session evaluation in one45 within 2 weeks of the session

 For therapeutic sessions, the resident(s) assigned to the session will lead/facilitate the discussion, in conjunction with an experienced clinician.